BioGearsEngine/core/share/doc/methodolgy/EnergyMethodology.md

 **The dehydration condition is disabled in the current release.
 An improved dehydration condition will be included with the next release.**
 Dehydration functionality is simulated completely in the %Energy system.
 Similar to starvation, dehydration assumes a coarse timestep over which the fluid loss would occur.
 According to the Journal of Sports Medicine and Physical Fitness @cite shirreffs2000hydration , the average loss rate on the first day without liquid intake is 2600 milliliters.
 This rate decreases to 1600 milliliters for each subsequent day.
 The %Energy system uses these average rates and the time since last liquid consumption to calculate volume lost.
 The volume decrement is distributed via volume weighting instantaneously to all vascular and tissue compartments.

+### Hyperhidrosis
+**Excessive sweating and a lack of sweating are conditions that can be modified by the "Hyperhidrosis" parameter in the patient file.
+Using a scalar from -1 to 1, a more negative value will scale down the patient's sweat rate more in order to simulate hypohidrosis while a more positive value increases sweat rate to demonstrate hyperhidrosis @cite shih1983autonomic.
+The default value of zero refers to the standard sweat rate of a person, while a value of -1 can simulate the rare condition in which a person is unable to sweat at all.

 @anchor energy-events
 Events
 ------